Jinshuo1994/flask_api_for_discuz/README.md

 # Flask *restful* api for *discuz*

-Thia project aims to add api for *discuz* using Flask.
+This project aims to add api for *discuz* using Flask.
 Finally, a whole brand new forum based on **Flask** will be built.

 ## Getting Started